dhh1128/codecraft.co/why-i-dont-blog-about-great-code.md

 	<li>It was complex.
 Bugs were subtle, with such far-reaching ramifications that only black-belt engineers were willing to modify what I'd written.</li>
 	<li>Some of the features I implemented were never used.</li>
 	<li>The canonical casing behavior incurred a performance penalty.
 Every ctor required a disk read.
 I later wrote a caching layer to compensate, but this had its own problems with complexity, order of destruction, and thread safety.</li>
 	<li>The work I put into Path had an unknown but perhaps significant opportunity cost.
-What could I have written instead, if I'd kept Path simpler?
+What could I have written instead, if I'd kept P simpler?
 After a few RIFs, you get religion about getting ideas into production asap, so you can earn revenue; distractions aren't innocuous.</li>
 </ol>
 These flaws only came into focus for me with 20:20 hindsight.
 At the time, I was young enough, and I <a title="Humility" href="humility.md">undervalued humility</a> enough, and Path was useful enough, that I only saw the upside.